ibexa/documentation-user/docs/personalization/filters.md

   This approach is recommended only if it is technically impossible (or too complex) to provide the category information explicitly.

-Depending on how you configure the filters, the personalization service can take different paths to find the actual set of categories to recommend the items/products from.
+Depending on how you configure the filters, the Personalization service can take different paths to find the actual set of categories to recommend the items/products from.

 The following example shows the category structure (which basically corresponds to site navigation):